Experience Replay Using Transition Sequences

 The memory parameters $m_{b}$ and $m_{t}$ are chosen based on the memory constraints of the agent.
 They determine how much of the recent agent-environment interaction history is to be stored in memory.

 It is possible that the agent encounters a number of transitions associated with high rewards while executing the behavior policy.
-Accordingly, a number of such successful transition sequences $\Theta_{t}$ may also exist.
-These sequences are maintained in the library $L$ in a manner similar to the \textit{Policy Library through Policy Reuse (PLPR)} algorithm~\cite{fernandez2005building}.
-To decide whether to include a new transition sequence ${\Theta_{t}}_{\text{ new}}$ into the library $L$, we determine the maximum absolute value of the TD error sequence $\Delta$ corresponding to ${\Theta_{t}}_{\text{ new}}$ and check whether it is $\tau$-close---the parameter $\tau$ determines the exclusivity of the library---to the maximum of the corresponding values associated with the transition sequences in $L$.
+Corresponding to these transitions, a number of successful transition sequences $\Theta_{t}$ would also exist.
+These sequences are maintained in the library $L$ in a manner similar to the \textit{Policy Library through Policy Reuse (PLPR)} algorithm~\citep{fernandez2005building}.
+To decide whether to include a new transition sequence ${\Theta_{t}}_{\text{ new}}$ into the library $L$, we determine the maximum value of the absolute TD error sequence $\Delta$ corresponding to ${\Theta_{t}}_{\text{ new}}$ and check whether it is $\tau$-close---the parameter $\tau$ determines the exclusivity of the library---to the maximum of the corresponding values associated with the transition sequences in $L$.
 If this is the case, then ${\Theta_{t}}_{\text{ new}}$ is included in $L$.
+Since the transition sequences are filtered based on the maximum of the absolute values of TD errors among all the transitions in a sequence, this approach should be able to mitigate problems stemming from low magnitudes of TD errors associated with local optima \citep{baird1999reinforcement,tutsoy2016chaotic}.
 Using the absolute TD error as a basis for selection, we maintain a fixed number ($l$) of transition sequences in the library $L$.
 This ensures that the library is continuously updated with the latest transition sequences associated with the highest absolute TD errors.
 The complete algorithm is illustrated in Algorithm \ref{alg:algorithm1}.